AwlMax/sql_app/README.md

 # sql_app
-Simple app using Python 3.10 and SQLAlchemy
+Simple app using FastApi and SQLAlchemy